 The chart above shows working capital per student over a five-year period.
-Lethbridge School Division's working capital has remained relatively consistent from year to year, ranging from \$1,324 to \$1,669 from 2018-2022.
-The reasons for there being such a decrease in 2022-2023 is due to the increase in students to the Division, and both the spending of reserves to meet the Alberta Education cap (decrease in cash), and the introduction of the asset retirement obligation (ARO) accounting standard which resulted in a \$6 million liability being added to the Division's financial statements.
+Lethbridge School Division's working capital has remained relatively consistent from year to year, ranging from \$1,324 to \$1,669 from 2019-2021.
+The reasons for there being such a decrease in 2022-2023 which has continued into 2023-2024 is due to the increase in students to the Division, and both the spending of reserves (decrease in cash), and the introduction of the asset retirement obligation (ARO) accounting standard which resulted in a \$6 million liability being added to the Division's financial statements for the August 31, 2023 and remains unchanged for the August 31, 2024 year-end due to no remediation work being required during the year.